Officials In Australia's New South Wales Celebrate: 'All Fires Are Now Contained'

 "While fire is still an issue, mother nature is already slowly starting to regenerate in some areas," the agency said.

-Fire officials had welcomed the shift in weather from dry and windy conditions to rain – but emergency officials were quickly forced to reconfigure their operations to handle flood-related emergencies, including swift water rescues, after a deluge of water began arriving last week.
-In one 24-hour period, the NSW State Emergency Service fielded around 2,500 calls for help because of the rain.
+Fire officials had welcomed the shift in weather from dry and windy conditions to rain – but emergency officials were quickly forced to reconfigure their operations to handle flood-related emergencies, including swift water rescues, after heavy rains began last week.
+In one 24-hour period, the NSW State Emergency Service fielded about 2,500 calls for help because of the rain.

-The heavy rains have also been a boon for dams in the region, which have seen their levels fall dramatically during months of dry weather.
-The water agency in New South Wales says the water storage for the greater Sydney area is now at 75.1% — an increase of 33.4% since last Thursday, when storage was just below 42%.
+The rains have also been a boon for dams in the region, which have seen their levels fall dramatically during months of dry weather.
+The water agency in New South Wales says the water storage for the greater Sydney area stands at 75.1% — an increase of 33.4% since last Thursday, when storage was just under 42%.

-Australia's Bureau of Meteorology is warning of the potential for "major flooding" in parts of New South Wales and other areas Friday.
+However, Australia's Bureau of Meteorology is warning of the potential for "major flooding" in parts of New South Wales and other areas on Friday.
 And in Victoria, which includes Melbourne, the State Emergency Service warns that a "large storm is predicted to hit central parts" of the state by Friday afternoon.